 Increasing access to literacy and libraries for native american children and families

 Reading Nation Waterfall is a three year federally funded project working with five Native American tribes across the country.
-The Crow Tribe of Montana is one of those partners and we are working with the Crow Agency Elementary School Library, Kindergarten Readiness Center, and Big Horn Public Library with three primary goals to: 1) Increase access to books and libraries to children and families, 2) Increase the number of books and reading with parents/adults at home, and 3) Increase relevance and use of libraries for Native American communities.
+The Santo Domingo Pueblo is one of those partners and we are working with the Santo Domingo Pueblo Community Center, Santo Domingo Pueblo Public School, and Santo Domingo Pueblo Head Start with three primary goals to: 1) Increase access to books and libraries to children and families, 2) Increase the number of books and reading with parents/adults at home, and 3) Increase relevance and use of libraries for Native American communities.
 Two primary outcomes are to increase kindergarten entrance and 4th grade reading scores for each partnering tribe.
 One of our main activities is to provide an unlimited number of free books to children from 0-10 at preschool, elementary school, and their public libraries through strategically placed little free libraries that will be restocked with brand new/gently used librarian curated books every week.

 total books disseminated

 |Santo Domingo Pueblo Public School||—|